displaydata/view-dc-events/README.md

 Events can be ingested directly from a running instance of Dynamic Solution (using Filebeat) or by reading a set of log files exported from a running instance of Dynamic Solution.

-Logs are ingested using logstash and written to an elasticsearch volume that can be backuped and restored.
+User event logs are ingested using logstash and written to an elasticsearch volume that can be backed up and restored.
+These are the primary source of information when it comes to managing, visualizing what the system is doing as well as the basis for alerts and reporting.

+Audit event logs are really only useful for development purposes.
+These provide some insight into the REST API Request/response bodies when developing against Displaydata's Command API.
+These events are not documented and are liable to change between Dynamic Solution releases so should only be used to support API development.

 This setup is aimed primarily at customers trialing Dynamic Solution.